Setting the Right Rent Price

 Is there are magical mathematical formula that will keep you happy and ensure your suite enjoys zero vacancy rates?
 You could multiply your home value x .1% or .05% to arrive at a price and pay off your mortgage in 10 years to 20 years.

 $550,000 x .01 = $5500 per month! $220,000 x .005 = $1200 per month.
 A formula might not help much.

 You might improve your foresight on setting the right rent price with a calculator app.
 See other landlord software apps too.

 The Usual Rental Pricing Factors

-Typical standard factors the influence rental prices are view from the apartment, floor level, square footage, layout, condition of appliances, number of bedrooms/bathrooms, closet space and parking.
+Typical standard factors which influence rental prices are: the type of unit, floor level, square footage, layout, condition of appliances, number of bedrooms/bathrooms, closet space and parking.
 Check other landlords ads and see if they’re offering incentives such as free cable, free parking space, or storage as it may indicate the area is very competitive.

 Once you get a general ball park figure, you can begin to adjust the asking rental price to suit your circumstances.

 Here’s 9 Tips to Help You Get that Ideal Price